bvn13/luanti-server-programmable/README.md

 ## How does it work?

-Docker image includes lua-socket addon to provide possibility to listen to the TCP port.
+Docker image includes lua-socket addon to provide a possibility to listen to the TCP port.

 It's strongly necessary for [mineysocket](https://github.com/bvn13/mineysocket/tree/dev) to be run.